 Before 2002, hormone replacement therapy was widely seen as a standard solution for women going through menopause.
 It was routinely prescribed not just to manage symptoms like hot flashes and night sweats, but also with the belief that it protected against heart disease and kept women feeling youthful.
 For years, it was considered a reliable and almost automatic choice for menopausal care.
 This routine acceptance meant millions of women used HRT, viewing it as a key part of managing their health long-term.
 The focus was on the benefits, with less public discussion about potential risks.

-After the Study: Widespread Fear and Confusion
+After the WHI: Fear and Confusion Take Over

 When the WHI study results were released, everything changed overnight.
 The study suggested that long-term use of a specific type of HRT (a combination of estrogen and progestin) was linked to a higher risk of breast cancer.
 It also found that, contrary to popular belief, it didn’t protect against heart disease and might even increase the risk.
 This news sent shockwaves through the medical community and the public.
 Women stopped their treatments, and doctors became hesitant to prescribe them.
 The result was widespread fear and a dramatic drop in HRT use, leaving many women to manage their menopausal symptoms without support.